alissonpelizaro/alissonpelizaro.github.io/README.md

 # My personal page
-You can use the code, just don't do not spread my informations without my consent.
+You can use the code, just don't spread my informations without my consent.
 Thanks!!